 Daddy didn't say anything, but as he was examining the rickshaw, he smiled an extra big smile.
 Mamma said, "Darling, where did you get the money for all these things?"

 "It's just leftover stuff from school.
 Some lady gave me the rickshaw.
 She didn't want it because it was made in Japan."
 Mamma was like Mary Ellen Warner.
 You sometimes had to invent things for Mamma.
 Little white lies were O.K. to tell, especially when you told them in order to be polite.

 The explanation seemed to satisfy Mamma, and Daddy started talking about the boycott, the surplus inventory because of the War.

-The last night before Christmas Eve, Marian looked out up at a star.
+The night before before Christmas Eve, Marian looked out up at a star.

-"Please dear God, a pearl necklace, a watch and maybe a piano -- I would certainly appreciate that, but I'd especially appreciate it if You would show me that You are there!"
+"Please, dear God, a pearl necklace, toe shoes and maybe a piano -- I would certainly appreciate that, but I'd especially appreciate it if You would show me that You are there!"
 She was thinking of Joan of Arc and her voices.
 "Even if you can't give me those things, just give me a little sign that You can hear me."

 Christmas Eve, she hung up a stocking and read a poem.
-So it would be a ceremony, she sang "Silent Night" and "Away in the Manger," then blew a kiss to the North, to the South, to the East and to the West.
-Checking the clock to be sure it was a full thirty minutes, she thought long, hard, and prayerfully about her Mamma, did "Now I lay me down to sleep" ten times, very slowly.
-The prayer wasn't to Santa Claus, it wasn't for pearls, watch, or piano.
+So it would be a ceremony, she sang "Silent Night" and "Away in the Manger," then, blew a kiss to the North, to the South, to the East and to the West.
+Checking the clock to be sure it was a full thirty-minutes, she thought long, hard, and prayerfully about her Mamma, did "Now I lay me down to sleep" ten times very slowly.
+The prayer wasn't to Santa Claus.
+It wasn't for pearls, toe shoes, or a piano.
 Marian wanted to know if there was a God and this was God's chance to prove it.